Sexual Assault services

 As part of our community’s response to sexual assault, the YWCA provides comprehensive, timely, and sensitive medical-forensic examinations.

 With patient consent, evidence is collected and documented by specially trained, professional nurse examiners in a supportive private environment.
-Volunteer advocates who can offer crisis counseling and education resources are part of this response as well.
+Volunteer advocates who can offer emotional support and information are part of this response as well.